University challenge: The big changes as Heriot-Watt and Edinburgh enter new eras

 Highly respected by those who have worked with him and opposition managers, Ogunro departs as the longest-serving head coach in the club’s 145-year history and put in an incredible amount of work into one of the most demanding jobs at this level of the game.

-The university teams compete on two fronts, on Saturday’s with other semi-pro clubs and on Wednesdays in inter-university competitions and both are equally important.
+The university teams compete on two fronts, on Saturdays with other semi-pro clubs and on Wednesdays in inter-university competitions and both tend to be given equal importance.
 Club rules which limit the number of non-students who can play on a Saturday mean head coaches can’t sign new players whenever they want to or need to.
-They have to work with what they have available and that often means they have less experienced players than their opponents.
+They have to work with what they have available and that often means they have less experienced players than opponents.

-There are other advantages available for university Stirling University’s men, higher up the Lowland league, are essentially full-time footballers on a scholarship programme.
+There are other advantages available for university teams though.
+Stirling University’s men, for example, are essentially full-time footballers on a scholarship programme and are at the top finished fourth in the Lowland league this season.
 Heriot-Watt have also had sport scholarship students in their 22-man first-team squad this season for the first time and have reaped the rewards.
-They are three tiers below Edinburgh and Stirling in the East of Scotland League Second Division but are also challenging for promotion on that front as the season reaches a climax.
+They may be three tiers below Edinburgh and Stirling in the East of Scotland League Second Division but mainly because of historical league restructuring and they are also challenging for promotion on that front as the season reaches a climax.

 Koya said: “I feel a mixture of euphoria, happiness and delight for the team, the club and the university.
 It’s an important achievement because it elevates our status in university sports.
 It’s also very positive for our Sports Scholarship Programme, because it should help us attract a higher level of athletes to the university, and a higher level of sports performance as a result.”

 Heriot-Watt University have six men’s teams and access to facilities at Oriam, Scotland’s national performance centre, that others can only dream of.
-They are on the up.
+They are definitely on the up.
+It will be interesting to see where Edinburgh University go from here.